Euphredes/Poet/README.txt

            Bank

-LII.
-Set your intension on some topic, say, "criminal."
+Set your intention on some topic, say, "criminal."
 Now, map each letter of the topic to numbers: one through nine, using the Generator: